neverfap-deluxe/nfd-api/content/content_practices/EDIT--INTRO--P--observe-your-senses.md

 ---
+  # A Definitive Guide On How To Meditate Properly
   title: "Observe Your Senses"
   description: "Observation is one of the most powerful ways we can to build our awareness and learn to regain control over our porn addiction."
   date: 2019-01-27